conjurer-rich/fast-flow-flywheel/pages/toolkit/toolkit-flow-playbook.md

 Ask yourself:

-“Are we making a decision that affects how value flows across people, teams, or services?”
+> “Are we making a decision that affects how value flows across people, teams, or services?”

-If yes,consider creating an FDR.
+If yes, consider creating an FDR.

 ## 4. Anatomy of a Flow Decision Record (FDR)